-When you arrive in Strasbourg, you will feel like you have stepped into Germany.
-This is because it is sits on the border of France and Germany. and for centuries has changed hands between the two.
-While the people speak French, the culture is much more German.
+This is because it sits on the border of France and Germany. and for centuries has changed hands between the two.

-What to do in Strasbourg
+Best Things to do in Strasbourg, France

-Strasbourg Cathedral
+1. Visit Strasbourg Cathedral

 Victor Hugo saw the cathedral and remarked that it was a ‘gigantic and delicate marvel.’

-It is easy to see why.
-Strasbourg’s Notre-Dame Cathedral is unmistakably Gothic with so much detailing that is almost appears fragile.
-When you walk up to it, you will be overwelmed with its size.
-It’s pink sandstone façade appears to be jetting straight into the sky.
+When you walk up to it, you will be overwhelmed by its size.
+Its pink sandstone façade appears to be jetting straight into the sky.

 For nearly 200 years (1647-1874), it was the world’s tallest building.
-Today, it is the sixth-tallest church in the world.

 While glorious from the outside (it actually changes color depending on how the sun hits it), the true gems lie in its interior.
-Medieval churches are known for their beautiful stained glass and this cathedral is no different.

 Along with these colorful displays of light, you will also find beautiful murals behind the high alter.

-One of the main things to see inside the cathedral is the Astrological Clock.
-This clock doesn’t just tell time; it shows the day of the week, the month, the year, the sign of the zodiac, the phase of the moon and the position of planets.
+This clock doesn’t just tell time; it shows the day of the week, the month, the year, the sign of the zodiac, the phase of the moon, and the position of the planets.

 Time your visit near noon so that you can make it in time to see the famous astrological clock come to life.
-Added in 1842, this astrological clock comes to life each day at 12:30 with a processional of Apostles coming before Jesus.

-Christmas Markets in Strasbourg
+2. Attend the Christmas Markets in Strasbourg

 If you happen to be in Strasbourg in December, you will find one of the most famous Christmas markets in all of Europe right at the base of the cathedral.

 Referred to as the Capital de Noël (the Capital of Christmas), this is the perfect place to buy souvenirs or Christmas gifts.
-You will find everything from Christmas ornaments to teddy bears!

-THings in the Strasbourg History Museum
+3. Go to the Strasbourg History Museum

-If you want to understand the history of this region of France, spend some time in the Strasbourg history museum.
-You will find the museum takes about 2 hours to fully explore (it’s in chronological order).
+If you want to understand the history of this region of France, spend some time in the Strasbourg History Museum.

-La Petite France
+4. Walk through La Petite France

-If you have ever imagined stepping into the world of Beauty and the Beast, you can almost imagine it being here.
-Spend some time just walking around and taking in the breath-taking beauty of the half-timbered homes and Île River that flows through this part of the city.
+Spend some time just walking around and taking in the breathtaking beauty of the half-timbered homes and Île River that flows through this part of the city.

 The city of Strasbourg is divided by the Île River that surrounds the Grand Île (Big Island) on which the old town and most of the city’s famous buildings are located.
-This island was designated a UNESCO World Heritage site in 1988.

 A walk along the Île will take you to the Barrage Vauban, or Vauban Dam bridge.
-This bridge dates back to the 17th century and offers great views of the canals.

-Palais des Rohan
+5. Visit Palais des Rohan

 Originally built for Cardinal Prince Bishop Armand-Gaston de Rohan-Soubise (the supposed illegitimate son of Louis XIV), this former Episcopal palace now houses three museums: Musee des Beaux Arts, Musee Archeologique and Musee des Arts Decoratifs.